Just Dance (video game series): Main series

 Released on October 23, 2018.
-This installment was unveiled at the Ubisoft E3 2018 conference on June 11.
+This installment was announced at the Ubisoft E3 2018 conference on June 11.
 It includes tracks by Bruno Mars, BigBang, Blackpink, Sean Paul, J Balvin, Camila Cabello, Daddy Yankee, and others.
-It is the last game in the series to be released on the Wii U and the last game overall to be released for the Xbox 360.
+It is the last game in the series to be released on the Wii U and the last physical game overall to be released for the Xbox 360.